Miyajima Western Honshu, Japan Travel Guide

 Hotels in Hiroshima offer a broader range of facilities like gyms, pools, and business centers.

 One of The land of the rising sun's most from the past and renowned ryokan.
 It has operated for over 160 years.
-Located in Momijidani Park, it offers a truly traditional and luxurious Japanese experience with exquisite cuisine.
+Located in Momijidani Park, it offers a truly classic and luxurious Japanese experience with exquisite cuisine.

 Ideal for deep cultural experience and serene evenings.
 Focus on traditional ryokan.
 Not many options outside high-end.